greglank/greglank.github.io/ncaa.md

 *Aside: I actually did know something about NCAA basketball once.
 When I was in college, I played on the practice squad for the Colorado State women's basketball team for two years, running opponents' plays and participating in drills and scrimmages.
 I followed the team fanatically and absorbed a lot of firsthand knowledge about other teams.
 And you're damn right I won the women's tournament pool by a landslide my first year.
 (No one has joined a women's tournament pool with me since.)*

-Other than that flash of knowledge from playing on the women's basketball practice squad, I genuinely have not followed, and do not follow, NCAA college basketball at all.
+Other than that flash of knowledge from playing on the women's basketball practice squad, I have not followed, and do not follow, NCAA college basketball at all.
 The question: How do you put together an optimal NCAA March Madness bracket while knowing nothing about college basketball?

 The answer: Scrape some data and write a program, of course.